micmejia/bible-dump/AMPC/Revelation/Rev 14.md

-Again I looked, and behold, [I saw] a white cloud, and sitting on the cloud [^h]One resembling a Son of Man, with a crown of gold on His head and a sharp scythe (sickle) in His hand.
+Again I looked, and behold, [I saw] a white cloud, and sitting on the cloud One resembling a Son of Man, with a crown of gold on His head and a sharp scythe (sickle) in His hand.